 This, Stoya believes, began with naturally occurring categories, so that there was a kind of organic categorising of naturally occurring groups in bricks and mortar porn video stores.
 “And then things shifted to the internet.”
-There, porn began a process of categorisation that includes “the reduction of a human into black, white, Asian, MILF, teen…”.
+There, porn sites like mature sex movies will categorise their videos.
+This is where a process of categorisation that includes “the reduction of a human into black, white, Asian, MILF, teen…” began.

 However, Stoya says that this is “not an isolated porn thing”.
 She cites the example of internet dating.
 Online dating has us “basically ordering prospective mates based on height, age … sometimes it’s interest categories, sometimes it’s income level”, which likewise reduces people to categories.
 So this kind of dehumanisation is “occurring within like an entire half, maybe more, of the globe under capitalism.
 Seeing people as commodities and other ways in which we sort people based on various superficial markers”.

 Seemingly it all comes back to the internet, and to algorithms.
 “I think the way things are going we’re going to see more sophisticated ways of using [superficial markers] to navigate large amounts of content.
 A lot of that is going to be done by algorithms without our input, with varying degrees of success.”